The Col Ballroom: The Coliseum

 In November 1914, the new Coliseum was opened by owner Leo Kerker.
 The new building is located across West Fourth Street from where the original Saengerfesthalle was located.
 It was designed by local architects Clausen & Burrows and constructed by local contractor Oelrich & Company.
 The building has a steel frame covered with brick.
-It has an arched roof, and individual tiles across the top of the façade each have a letter that spells out the word “Coliseum”.
+It has an arched roof, and individual tiles across the top of the façade each have a letter that spells out the word "Coliseum".
 The structure also features two-story corner pavilions and brick pilasters on the side elevations.
-A sign with the name “The Col Ballroom” hangs over the main entrance.
+A sign with the name "The Col Ballroom" hangs over the main entrance.
 The words are in the shape of a heart.
 In the early 1990s, the building was extensively renovated both inside and out.
 Ownership of The Col was passed to Don Wachel.
 The Quad Cities Mexican American Organization took over ownership in 1995.
 The building has operated as a ballroom and concert venue ever since.
 Lee Neece took over the ownership in 2014 and Leigh Macias Reitz in 2015.

 A back wall of the building has the autographs of performers who played there.
 Artist who performed at The Col include: Duke Ellington, B.B.
-King, the Everly Brothers, The Beach Boys, Little Richard, Chuck Berry, Johnny Cash, Muddy Waters, Jimi Hendrix, and Stevie Ray Vaughan.
+King, The Everly Brothers, The Beach Boys, Little Richard, Chuck Berry, Johnny Cash, Muddy Waters, Jimi Hendrix, Slipknot, Danzig, and Stevie Ray Vaughan.
 The Col Ballroom was added to the National Register of Historic Places in 1983, the Davenport Register of Historic Properties in 1998, and it was inducted into the Iowa Rock and Roll Music Association hall of fame in 1999.
-The venue is slated to close as a ballroom and performance venue on October 29, 2018.
+The venue closed as a ballroom and performance venue on October 29, 2018.